lochungtin/lochungtin/README.md

 ## **Completed Work**

+- <a href="http://github.com/lochungtin/snakeAI">Snake AI</a>, an Neural Expected Sarsa Reinforcement Agent to play a game of <a href="http://github.com/lochungtin/snake">snake</a>
+- <a href="http://github.com/lochungtin/Preply">Preply</a>, a minimal note / todo list app with that supports push notification reminders and utility tools.
+Coded and powered by React Native and Firebase's realtime database.
+Currently alpha <a href="http://github.com/lochungtin/Preply/releases">released</a> for testing.

 - <a href="http://github.com/lochungtin/Unifin">Unifin</a>, multi-award winning hackathon project (Best use of Google Cloud Computing & Best financial hack)

 - <a href="http://github.com/lochungtin/RN2048">RN2048</a>, the 2048 game, coded and <a href="http://github.com/lochungtin/RN2048/releases">released</a> in React Native as a 4 day weekend challenge

 - <a href="http://github.com/lochungtin/RNFirebaseChat">RNFirebaseChat</a>, an instant messaging app coded and <a href="http://github.com/lochungtin/RN2048/releases">released</a> in React Native and powered by Firebase's realtime database as a 5 day project challenge

-- <a href="http://github.com/lochungtin/Preply">Preply</a>, a minimal note / todo list app with that supports push notification reminders and utility tools.
-Coded and powered by React Native and Firebase's realtime database.
-Currently alpha <a href="http://github.com/lochungtin/Preply/releases">released</a> for testing.

 - <a href="http://github.com/lochungtin/Sonority">Sonority</a>, a multi-channel discord alarm bot that supports cross channel pinging.
 Not release ready as it is only used for a private server.

 ### **Released NPM Packages**